Six Signs You’re Due An Epos Upgrade

 If your front of house team find using the point of sale increasingly frustrating during service, then it’s time to explore exactly why that is.

 Slow point of sale software with long data entry journeys, are often the main culprit.
 Servers already spend a lot of time on data entry throughout their shift including waiting for a free station behind another server.
 Therefore, an EPOS system which doesn’t include time saving features or simply cannot handle complex orders, can have a negative impact on the speed of service.

-Customer experience is at the forefront of any restaurant and bar, so minimising time spent at the POS is important.
+Customer experience is at the forefront of any restaurant and bar, so minimising time spent at the POS is critical.
 Here’s a few features which can do exactly that…

 Having a clear, graphical table management area is critical for teams who want to quickly understand what stage their tables are at without having to re-open them.

 Other time-saving features include integrated payment services, providing you with the ability to search for tables and cash off payments straight from the PDQ machine.
-Integrated reservation and POS systems are also a must have for FnB venues today, allowing teams to retrieve all booking details straight from the point of sale, with automated updates and the ability to assign reservations to tables in seconds.
+Integrated reservation and POS systems are also a must have for FnB venues today, allowing teams to retrieve all booking details straight from the Point of Sale, including efficient functionalities such as automated updates and the ability to assign reservations and deposits to tables in seconds.

 3. Your provider isn’t keeping you up to date

-Technology functionalities aside, are you receiving communication from your provider on the latest hardware, newly released software platforms or the integrations available?
+Technology functionalities aside, are you receiving communication from your provider on the latest hardware, newly released software platforms or the variety of integrations available?